mlrun/mlrun/docs/feature-store/transformations.md

 function will be invoked per input row.
 As the graph is initialized, this class instance can receive global parameters in its `__init__` method that determines its behavior.

-The following example class multiples a feature by a value and adds it to the event.
+The following example class multiplies a feature by a value and adds it to the event.
 (For simplicity, data type checks and validations were omitted as well as needed imports.)
 Note that the class also extends {py:class}`~mlrun.serving.utils.StepToDict` - this class implements generic serialization of graph steps to a python dictionary.
 This functionality allows passing instances of this class to `graph.to()` and `graph.add_step()`: